henrikstengaard/bestwb-package/README.md

 BestWB is installed from a zip files copied from BestWB adf files.

-The install script for BestWB package is based on S/Startup-Sequence from MISC31_#1.adf with following changes:
+The install script for BestWB package is based on Install_BestWB from BESTWB1 with following changes:

 - Paths has been changed: SYS: to SYSTEMDIR:.
-- Removed waits for next floppy.
+- Excluded Workbench.prefs from being installed.
-- Removed ENV-HANDLER patch.
+- Added GlowIcons for BestWB icons.

 ## Screenshots